ASKnetCommunity/ASKnet.Community/_hubs/example.md

 ---
-caption: #what displays in the hub grid:
+caption: #what displays in the hubs grid:
   title: Example
   subtitle: subtitle
   thumbnail: https://place-hold.it/400x300